South Africa national soccer B team

 The South Africa national development football team, is a development football (soccer) team, which represents South Africa and is controlled by the South African Football Association, the governing body for football in South Africa.
-The team's main objective is to give international exposure to fringe home-based players, by allowing them to play 'B-level' internationals.
+The team's main objective is to give international exposure to home-based players, by allowing them to play 'B-level' internationals.
 Since the advent of the African Nations Championship, the team now attempts to qualify for and play at the event.

 Since 2008 SAFA have sent the team to the COSAFA Cup, instead of the senior team.
 The team has played at one African Nations Championship and two COSAFA Cups.

 Player eligibility

 African Championship of Nations regulations require teams to be made up only of players from the association's national leagues.
 As the team is not an official national team, and does not play in FIFA sanctioned tournaments, clubs are not required to release players for matches.
 Usually the only Premier Soccer League players released are non-squad members.
 Many players are selected from the National First Division (second tier) and Vodacom League (third tier).